polca/premise/docs/reference/source-review.rst

    * - Applicable configurations
      - Six update modes exist; mapped fleet availability differs by model and file.
    * - Review outcome
-     - Newer alternative identified; workbook generation provenance incomplete
+     - Newer alternative identified; workbook generation details incomplete

 The carculator release page documents later inventories and an ecoinvent 3.10 migration.
 This does not identify the generation used to export every packaged workbook.
 R&D GREET offers payload-specific truck comparisons with different geographical assumptions.